ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/README.md

 EKS is used as platform to host the [demo app](https://github.com/jeepapichet/cityapp) The application will connect to a MySQL database to retreive data, and during authenication, [secrets](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Get%20Started/key_concepts/secrets.html) will be used by the application.

-[Dynamic Access Provider (DAP)](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Get%20Started/WhatIsConjur.html) is used in this tutorial to secure & manage the secrets.
+[CyberArk Dynamic Access Provider (DAP)](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Get%20Started/WhatIsConjur.html) is used in this tutorial to secure & manage the secrets.

 ## Architecture